wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getexchangebyid.md

 ---
-title: trx:/wallet/getexchangebyid \[POST\] {disallowed}
+title: /wallet/getexchangebyid  {disallowed} - TRON
-description: Query exchange pair based on id
+description: Example code for the /wallet/getexchangebyid  {disallowed} rest method. Сomplete guide on how to use /wallet/getexchangebyid  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters